 I had toyed with the idea of living outside of the US and considered working for a resort in the Caribbean (after getting inspired by a cruise there) but never put any of my ideas into action.
-I also took my first trip to Paris as an adult with a girlfriend of mine from work, which reignited my love for French and France.
+I also took a trip to Paris with a girlfriend of mine from work, which reignited my love for French and France.
 To help make my time outside of work more enjoyable, I started taking tennis lessons and French lessons for fun but I still wanted more.
 I just didn’t know what that was.

 To further make a change for myself, I started looking at other career opportunities thinking maybe I wanted a career change and not a location change.
 While researching, I came across the TAPIF program for native English speakers to teach English in France for a 7- or 9-month contract.
 Despite not knowing anyone in France, it appealed to me.
-It was a legal — and paid (albeit just a part-time salary) — way to get to Europe and figured if I could just get there, I could figure out a way to stay.
+It was a legal — and paid (albeit just a part-time salary) — way to get to Europe and figured if I could just get there, I could figure out a way to stay if I decided that’s what I wanted.
 I never really thought about teaching English up until that moment, but then figured, why not?

 What did I have to lose by applying?
 Not a thing.